 Derivative Financial Instruments-On January 1, 2001, the Company adopted the provisions of SFAS No. 133 "Accounting for Derivative Instruments and Hedging Activities," as amended.
 This statement establishes accounting and reporting standards for derivative instruments.
 Specifically, it requires that an entity recognize all derivatives as either assets or liabilities on the balance sheet at fair value.
 The accounting for changes in the fair market value of a derivative (that is unrealized gains or losses) is recorded as a component of an entity's net income or other comprehensive income, depending upon designation and qualification as part of a hedging relationship.
 The cumulative effect of adopting this statement resulted in a charge to other comprehensive loss of \$7.9 million (net of a tax benefit of \$4.2 million) as of January 1, 2001.
-The 2002 and 2001 consolidated financial statements were prepared in accordance with the applicable professional literature for derivatives and hedging instruments in effect at that time.
+The 2002 and 2001 consolidated financial statements were prepared in accordance with the provisions of SFAS No. 133 and the 2000 consolidated financial statements were prepared in accordance with the applicable professional literature for derivatives and hedging instruments in effect at that time.

 The Company is exposed to interest rate risk relating to variable interest rates on its credit facilities.
 As part of its overall strategy to manage the level of exposure to the risk of interest rate fluctuations under its variable rate credit facilities, the Company uses interest rate swaps, caps and collars, which qualify and are designated as cash flow hedges.
 In 2001, the Company also used swaptions to manage interest rate risk, which were not designated as cash flow hedges.
 For derivative instruments that are designated and qualify as a cash flow hedge, the effective portion of the gain or loss on the derivative instrument is initially reported as a component of other comprehensive loss and subsequently reclassified into the statement of operations when the hedged transaction affects operations.
-The ineffective portion of the gain or loss on the derivative instruments not designated as hedging instruments, the gain or loss is recognized in the statement of operations in the period of change.
+The ineffective portion of the gain or loss on the derivative instruments is immediately recognized in the statement of operations.
+For derivative instruments not designated as hedging instruments, the gain or loss is recognized in the statement of operations in the period of change.
 The Company does not hold derivative financial instruments for trading purposes.
 (See note 8).